DataSystemsGroupUT/dataeng/README_docker.md

 # Hey there.

-Ok, so, hypothetically speaking, let's say that you don't have any debian-based linux distribution.
+Let's say that you don't have any debian-based linux distribution.

 In that case, you can use google cloud in order to create a 24/7 debian virtual machine.